The Prosody of Emojis: Prosodic Distance and Emoji Semantic Variations

-For each recording, we extracted multiple prosodic features designed to capture different aspects of speech variation.
-Pitch contours were estimated using the FCNF0++ model from the Pitch-Estimating Neural Networks (PENN) toolkit \citep{morrison2023cross}.
-Intensity was estimated with Praat Parselmouth interface \cite{parselmouth}.
-Because recordings varied in length, we employed Dynamic Time Warping (DTW) to calculate distances between pitch and intensity contours, allowing flexible alignment despite temporal differences.
-DTW also provided alignment paths from which we derived a temporal stretch measure, quantifying how much one recording is locally expanded or compressed relative to its paired utterance.
-To capture speech tempo, we calculated syllable-based speech rates using the Stopes evaluation toolkit \citep{seamless} and then took the absolute difference in speech rate between paired recordings.
+For each recording, we extracted multiple prosodic features to capture variation across several dimensions.
+Pitch contours were estimated using the FCNF0++ model \citep{morrison2023cross}, and intensity was calculated via the Praat Parselmouth interface \citep{parselmouth}.
+To account for varying recording lengths, we employed Dynamic Time Warping (DTW) to align pitch and intensity contours.
+From these paths, we derived a Temporal Warping metric defined as the percentage of non-diagonal steps in the alignment to quantify rhythmic divergence and local temporal distortion.
+Additionally, we calculated the absolute difference in speech rate (characters per second) as a measure of global articulation speed via the Stopes toolkit \citep{seamless}.

-Beyond these traditional raw acoustic features, we extracted prosodic embeddings from the 7th layer of the Masked Prosody Model \citep{Wallbridge2025}, yielding frame-wise 256-dimensional representations that encode richer prosodic patterns.
-Distances between these multivariate embedding sequences were also computed using a multivariate extension of DTW.
+Beyond raw acoustic features, we extracted prosodic embeddings from the 7th layer of the Masked Prosody Model \citep{Wallbridge2025}.
+These frame-wise, 256-dimensional representations are explicitly trained to model pitch, energy, and voice activity.
+Distances between these sequences were computed using multivariate DTW to capture holistic prosodic divergence across these latent dimensions.